Treasures Customer Says He Was Ripped Off, Assaulted by Staff (UPDATED)

 Vernon told us in an e-mail that, as far as Amex is concerned, "The matter has been fully resolved to my complete satisfaction.
 Specific terms of the settlement are confidential, but all charges have been reversed and a credit has been issued to my account."
 He adds that he's happy Treasures has not profited from its alleged wrongdoing.
 As for Treasures still being part of the suit, he writes, "Negotiations with Treasures are still ongoing.
 They have provided documentation of insurance and I expect a resolution very soon."

-Last September, Michael Vernon had just moved from Oklahoma City, where he was a managing partner in a law firm, to Houston for a new job.
+Last September, Michael Vernon had just moved from out of state, where he was a managing partner in a law firm, to Houston for a new job.
 He'd only been in town for a few hours when he and his buddy decided they wanted to see some boobs, and maybe help some young, tattooed women who were working their way through college, so they headed to Treasures.

 But what should have been an enjoyable evening of cocktails and refined conversation turned ugly, according to a suit Vernon filed October 12, accusing Treasures staff of forging his signature on more than $8,000 worth of American Express charges, stealing his Rolex and then assaulting him when he objected to the alleged skullduggery.